The Christmas Truce of 1914

 No shots were fired by either side for the rest of the night.
 Nor, did the firing start the next morning.
 Neither side wanted to start the killing again.

 A chaplain had just finished a burial service behind the lines and suggested that he try and ask for a truce so both sides could gather and bury the dead who were still on the battlefield.
 As the chaplain neared the German lines holding his hands up to show he was unarmed, a German officer came out of the trenches to talk with him.
-Several Scots followed the chaplain just as several Germans followed their officer.
+Several Scots followed the chaplain just as several more Germans followed their officer.
 As the officers saluted and began to talk, a hare jumped out of the bushes.
 The men on both sides jumped back in fear then began to laugh at themselves.

 With only half a football field in space between the two armies, the men from both sides came out of their trenches and began to dig graves for the fallen.
 The chaplain read the 23rd Psalm in English at a funeral for the men from both sides, and a German student who was studying to become a pastor read it in German.
 The chaplain said a prayer.
 The German translated his words into German.
 Then the officers from both sides saluted one another.

 Word spread down the line about the truce.
 Men from both sides exchanged gifts, buttons, pipes, tobacco, cans of food and more.
 Tobacco was traded for German cigars.
 English beef was traded for German sausages.
 British rum was traded for German wine and Cognac.
 The men laughed and talked to one another.
 A German barber gave haircuts to many of the British troops.
 At one part along the line someone brought out a soccer ball, and the game was on.
-The Scottish 133rd regiment beat the Germans 3 to 2.
+The Scottish 133rd regiment beat the Germans 3 goals to 2.

 The officers ordered the men back into the trenches later, and they followed orders.
-But when the order to begin firing once more came – the men did not want to fire on men they had talked to and sang and played with only hours before.
+But when the order to begin firing once more came – the men did not want to shoot at men they had talked to and sang and played with only hours before.
 When no officers were around, the men left the trenches to visit with their newly found friends even more.
 When the officers came around, warnings were given.
 Back into the trenches again!!!
 The ordinary soldiers were tired of fighting.
 The men of both sides wanted to go home!

 This truce lasted until January 3rd.
 A German officer approached the British lines and said he had been ordered to begin the fighting again.
 One hour later, the war began again.